John Keegan Casey

 John Keegan "Leo" Casey (1846 – 17 March 1870), known as the Poet of the Fenians, was an Irish poet, orator and republican who was famous as the writer of the song "The Rising of the Moon" and as one of the central figures in the Fenian Rising of 1867.
-He was imprisoned by the English and died on St. Patrick's Day in 1870.
+He was imprisoned by the British and died on St. Patrick's Day in 1870.

 Early life

 He was born in Mount Dalton, County Westmeath to a teacher during the height of the Great Hunger of 1846.
 Eight years later he moved to Gurteen, near Ballymahon in County Longford, when his father was given the post of head master at the local school.
 Casey's work would come to be closely associated with Ballymahon.

 As a teenager he worked as an assistant to his father and was expected to follow him into teaching; however, he was disillusioned by the insufficiently nationalistic nature of the curriculum and spent a great deal of time writing poetry.
 It was at this time, reputedly at the age of fifteen, that he wrote his best-known song, "The Rising of the Moon", which commemorates the Irish Rebellion of 1798.